-This App will include a growing library of PROMIS instruments in an easy to use format suitable for in-clinic and office-based use.
+This App includes a library of PROMIS instruments in an easy-to use-format suitable for in-clinic and office-based use.
+It also includes select NIH Toolbox, Neuro-QoL, SCI-QOL, SCI-FI and TBI-QOL measures.
 (Search "PROMIS" in the iTunes App store for details).

-Contact healthmeasures@northwestern.edu .
-PROMIS English iPad App (60 day trial) FREE PROMIS English iPad App (annual subscription per iTunes account). \$499
+PROMIS English iPad App (annual subscription per iTunes account) \$499